-I was invited by Sophort to join their Polaroid Photo Tour of Vienna and this give-a-way has been made possible by them.
+I was invited by Sophort Instant Tour to join their Polaroid Photo Tour of Vienna.
 But as always, all my opinions are my own.
-This post also contains an affiliate link.
-If you decide to purchase anything via this link, I will earn a small commission, at no extra cost to you but it helps me run this website and give-a-ways like these.
+This post also contains affiliate links.
+If you decide to purchase anything via my links, I will earn a small commission, at no extra cost to you.

 Polaroid Photo Tour Vienna